ccdmb/catastrophy/README.md

 If you have lots of proteomes to run or CATAStrophy hasn't been trained on the latest version of dbCAN yet, then you probably don't want to use the web interface.
 In that case you can run the dbCAN pipeline locally using [HMMER](http://hmmer.org/).

+There is a pipeline available at [https://github.com/ccdmb/catastrophy-pipeline](https://github.com/ccdmb/catastrophy-pipeline) that can automate much of the following steps for you.

 The following steps assume that you've installed [HMMER](http://hmmer.org/) and are using a unix-like OS.